Poreyy/SimpleEnderChest/README.md

 # Downloads

-You can either download the plugin from the [SpigotMC resource page](https://www.spigotmc.org/resources/simpleenderchest.117299/).
+You can download the plugin from the [SpigotMC resource page](https://www.spigotmc.org/resources/simpleenderchest.117299/).

 # Installation